Tame Parahoric Nonabelian Hodge Correspondence in Positive Characteristic over Algebraic Curves: Introduction

 \subsection{Structure of the Paper}

 In \S\ref{sect pre}, we briefly review some necessary backgrounds about parahoric groups.
-In \S\ref{sect corresp}, we generalize the correspondence studied by V. Balaji and C. Seshadri \cite{parabolic torsors} to the case of positive characteristics.
+In \S\ref{sect corresp}, we generalize the correspondence studied by Balaji--Seshadri \cite{parabolic torsors} to positive characteristics.
 More precisely, let $Y \rightarrow X$ be a covering with Galois group $\Gamma$, and we prove that there is a correspondence between parahoric Higgs bundles (resp. local systems) over $X$ and $\Gamma$-equivariant Higgs bundles (resp. local systems) over $Y$.
 In \S\ref{sect local}, we construct the tame parahoric nonabelian Hodge correspondence on a formal disc $\mathbb{D}$ (Theorem~\ref{classification for parahoric connection}).
 Based on the local study, we prove the \emph{tame parahoric nonabelian Hodge correspondence} (Theorem~\ref{first structure theorem for G} and \ref{parahoric non hod corr}).

 \textbf{Acknowledgments}.
 The authors would like to thank D. Arinkin, G. Kydonakis, and L. Zhao for helpful discussions and conversations.
-During the preparation of the paper, the second author was partially supported by the Guangdong Basic and Applied Basic Research Foundation 2019A1515110961.
+During the preparation of the paper, Hao Sun is partially supported by National Key R$\&$D Program of China (No. 2022YFA1006600).